Farmer: Advancements in technology

-In the U.S. of the 1930s, one farmer could only produce enough food to feed three other consumers.
-A modern-day farmer produces enough food to feed well over a hundred people.
+In the US of the 1930s, one farmer could produce only enough food to feed three other consumers.
+A modern farmer produces enough food to feed well over a hundred people.
 However, some authors consider this estimate to be flawed, as it does not take into account that farming requires energy and many other resources which have to be provided by additional workers, so that the ratio of people fed to farmers is actually smaller than 100 to 1.

 Types

 More distinct terms are commonly used to denote farmers who raise specific domesticated animals.
 For example, those who raise grazing livestock, such as cattle, sheep, goats and horses, are known as ranchers (U.S.), graziers (Australia & UK) or simply stockmen.
 Sheep, goat and cattle farmers might also be referred to, respectively, as shepherds, goatherds and cowherds.
 The term dairy farmer is applied to those engaged primarily in milk production, whether from cattle, goats, sheep, or other milk producing animals.
 A poultry farmer is one who concentrates on raising chickens, turkeys, ducks or geese, for either meat, egg or feather production, or commonly, all three.
 A person who raises a variety of vegetables for market may be called a truck farmer or market gardener.
 Dirt farmer is an American colloquial term for a practical farmer, or one who farms his own land.

 In developed nations, a farmer (as a profession) is usually defined as someone with an ownership interest in crops or livestock, and who provides land or management in their production.
 Those who provide only labor are most often called farmhands.
 Alternatively, growers who manage farmland for an absentee landowner, sharing the harvest (or its profits) are known as sharecroppers or sharefarmers.
 In the context of agribusiness, a farmer is defined broadly, and thus many individuals not necessarily engaged in full-time farming can nonetheless legally qualify under agricultural policy for various subsidies, incentives, and tax deductions.